OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/11-Testing_Multi-Factor_Authentication.md

 - Is the user required to re-authenticate to remove or change MFA settings?
 - Is the MFA management functionality vulnerable to [cross-site request forgery](../06-Session_Management_Testing/05-Testing_for_Cross_Site_Request_Forgery.md)?
 - Can other users' MFA setting be modified through [IDOR vulnerabilities](../05-Authorization_Testing/04-Testing_for_Insecure_Direct_Object_References.md)?

-There are also several business-logic related areas that should be reviewed, which will depend on the context and requirements of the application:

 ### Check MFA Recovery Options